DSupps/Cryptocurrencies/README.md

 - 4 clusters can confidently be used in the K-Means model

 ### Visualizing Cryptocurrencies Results:
-Using the PCA model with three principal components and knowledge of creating scatter plots with Plotly Express and hvplot, four distinct groups were visualized in 3-D.
+Using the PCA algorithm with three principal components and knowledge of creating scatter plots with Plotly Express and hvplot, four distinct groups of cryptocurrencies were visualized in 3-D.

 ![3d_scatter_deliverable_4_only](https://user-images.githubusercontent.com/36451701/130335173-cc1c7815-17d1-467d-8b99-0d11fa055651.png)